- Digitalization & Tech Landscape in Southeast Asia

 - Download the Guide to Doing Business in Southeast Asia

 Asia is a continent of contrasts, with huge disparities in natural resources, business conditions, and cultures across its many nations.
-However, economic growth and the correspondingly vast business opportunities are something that most of these countries share.
+However, economic growth and business opportunities are commonly found here.

 Asia is anticipated to account for around 60% of the world’s economic growth by 2030.
-The Asia-Pacific region will also account for the vast majority (90%) of the world’s 2.4 billion new middle-class citizens (1).
-Investing/doing business in Southeast Asia, makes up for a highly lucrative opportunity for foreigners with great prospects of returns.
+The Asia-Pacific region will also account for the vast majority (90%) of the world’s 2.4 billion new middle-class citizens.
+Investing and doing business in Southeast Asia, then, makes for a highly lucrative opportunity for foreigners with great prospects of returns.

 Investing in SEA?
-See Cekindo’s Market Entry Services in:
+See InCorp’s Market Entry Services in:

 Digitalization & Tech Landscape in Southeast Asia

 The population in Asia is heavily reliant on technology; it has pervaded every aspect of their life considerably more than in many other areas of the world.
 In almost every area of digitization, Asian players are ahead of the pack.
 Furthermore, even in the continent’s poorest economies, such as Cambodia, digitization is speeding up.
 Asian companies like Alibaba, Tencent, and Baidu, provide a wide range of services ranging from e-commerce to finance and cloud computing.